Edznux/hubot-btc/README.md

 - check <address> : Get balance from the address provided
 - balance : Get the balance of the current user
 - transaction : List latest transaction of the current user
-- price : value of bitoin
+- price : value of bitcoin
 - p : alias for price

 ## Installation